 For nearly 15 years Tanya Ortiz Franklin has served LAUSD students and families as an educator, leader and advocate.

 Educator: For 5 years Tanya had the incredible experience of teaching sixth grade English and History at Stephen White Middle School.
 As a middle school teacher she witnessed first hand the challenges and opportunities teachers face in helping our children reach their full potential.
 This is why she will be unrelenting in her fight to make sure educators and school staff have the resources needed to set students up for academic and personal success.

-Leader: As a law student at UCLA, she studied critical race theory and public interest law and policy, created the Education Law Society and served as the co-chair for La Raza Law Students Association, promoting racial and social justice as a learner and a leader.
-She stayed connected to education by working part-time with the Partnership for Los Angeles Schools on an educator growth and development project, coaching teachers and principals to improve classroom observation cycles for mutual learning rather than meet the minimum compliance requirements.
+Lawyer: As a law student at UCLA, she studied critical race theory and public interest law and policy, created the Education Law Society and served as the co-chair for La Raza Law Students Association, promoting racial and social justice through public service.
+She also worked part-time with the Partnership for LA Schools on educator growth and development, coaching teachers and principals to improve adult learning rather than meet the minimum compliance requirements.
 After graduation, she was a special education attorney at Mental Health Advocacy Services, helping students and families access the support they deserved.

 Advocate: For the last six years, she has led the implementation of restorative justice and social-emotional learning at 18 LA Unified schools through teacher leadership, professional learning, and a team approach.
 She has also been in coalition with families, partners, and educators to advocate for more equitable funding and restorative approaches in LAUSD, resulting in an improved Student Equity Needs Index to allocate resources based on a holistic understanding of student needs.